 • Innovative strategies for the promotion and development of woman physical activity and sport

-Deadline for submission of abstracts, in English language please, is 28 February 2019
+Deadline for submission of abstracts, in English language please, is NOW EXTENDED to 15 March 2019

 Each month we produce our International Update to share with members and their networks.

 Note: all back editions can be view here

 5 February 2019 - we received this request for support in making people aware of this survey....

 Survey - Expert Data Collection on Women with Disabilities in Physical Education, Physical Activity and Sport

 This is in preparation for a Convention on the Elimination of Discrimination against Women (CEDAW) meeting and is important for matters on women and sport to get into CEDAW .
 The request for help with this survey was sent by UNESCO to an IAPESGW member's contact.